-We have been advised by the underwriters that they propose to offer the units directly to the public at the public offering price set forth on the cover page of this prospectus.
+We have been advised by the underwriters that they propose to offer the units directly to the public at the assumed public offering price set forth on the cover page of this prospectus.
 The underwriters may sell Class A Units or Class B Units separately to purchasers or may sell a combination of Class A Units and Class B Units to purchasers in any proportion.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.2544 per share and \$0.00048 per warrant.
+Any securities sold by the underwriters to securities dealers will be sold at the assumed public offering price less a selling concession not in excess of \$ per share.
+The underwriters may allow and these selected dealers may re-allow a concession of not more than \$ per share to other brokers and dealers.